syncfusion-content/javascript-docs/js/api/global.md

 ### SelectionMode
 {:#enum:selectionmode}

-Gets or sets a value that indicates whether to add the default selection actions as a selection mode
+Gets or sets a value that indicates how rows,cells and columns are selected in the Grid.

 #### Properties

-Gets or sets a value that indicates whether to add the default selection actions as a seleciton mode
+Gets or sets a value that indicates how rows,cells and columns are selected in the Grid.

 <table class="props">
 <thead>